 a written instrument signed by the maker containing an unconditional order, directing a certain person to make payment of money to a certain person or to the bearer of the instrument at a fixed or determinable time or on demand.
 Such instrument shall contain an order to accept or to pay and the direction/order has to be accepted by the acceptor, without which such instrument will not be a bill of exchange.

-In simple terms when a cheque cannot be honored and is returned by the bank due to insufficient fund then it amounts to Cheque bounce or dishonour of cheque.
-However, in legal terms it amounts to dishonour of cheque when- a cheque drawn by a person on a account maintained by him with a banker for payment of money to another person from out of that account but the cheque is returned by the bank unpaid, either because of insufficient fund or that it exceeds the amount arranged to be paid from that account by an agreement made with that bank, then it amounts to dishonour of cheque which is an offence.
+In simple terms when a cheque cannot be honoured and is returned by the bank due to insufficient funds then it amounts to a Cheque bounce or dishonour of the cheque.
+However, in legal terms, it amounts to the dishonour of a cheque when- a cheque drawn by a person on an account maintained by him with a banker for payment of money to another person from out of that account but the cheque is returned by the bank unpaid, either because of an insufficient fund or that it exceeds the amount arranged to be paid from that account by an agreement made with that bank, then it amounts to the dishonour of cheque which is an offence.

-In addition, Cheques may be dishonoured for various other reasons which includes-
+In addition, Cheques may be dishonoured for various other reasons which include-

 - difference of amount in figure and word,

 - undated/post-dated cheque,